blockchain-unica/rosetta-smart-contracts/contracts/oracle_bet/README.md

 # Oracle Bet

 The OracleBet contract involves two players and an oracle.
-Upon stipulation, the first player deposit 1 token unit in the contract, and specifies the opponent and an oracle.
+Upon stipulation, the first player deposits 1 token unit in the contract, and specifies the opponent and an oracle.
 A deadline is set to the current block height plus 1000.